 Select the Results tab and turn on the Statistics option.
 The Producibility Statistics window appears.
-Note, the values may differ if you aren't using CFM Optimized Energy.

-Notice the maximum shearing angle for the weighted computation is 23 degrees.
+Notice the maximum shearing angle for the weighted computation is 38.5 degrees.

 The values next to the other locations in the display correspond to what the maximum shearing angle for the weighted computation would be if the seed point were positioned at each location.